bu-ist/responsive-child-starter/README.md

 - [ ] **DEVELOPER:** Please [set up CodeClimate and branch protections](https://sites.bu.edu/marcom-team/departments/interactive-design/interactive-design-workflow/development/git-repo-create-new/).
 - [ ] **DEVELOPER:** Please review [supported technologies](#supported-technologies) and see if any immediate changes are needed for your project.
 Apply security updates on first install using `npm run fix`, if any, and ensure the theme still compiles by running `grunt build`.
+- [ ] **CREATIVE DIRECTOR AND DEVELOPER:** Please review the Plugins section of Supported Technologies, and add or remove any plugins as needed for your theme.
 - [ ] **CREATIVE DIRECTOR:** Please [import our standard label set](https://github.com/bu-ist/responsive-child-starter/wiki/Import-Labels).
 - [ ] **CREATIVE DIRECTOR:** Please provide a brief description of the purpose of the theme in the next section, then fill out the [project information](#project-information) section. and set up a new [Github Project](https://github.com/bu-ist/responsive-child-starter/wiki/Set-up-Github-Projects).